scotthelm/factbook-data-pipeline/README.md

 * df: "data_fetching" - fetch the source data from github using api and json datasets
 * dp: "data_processing" - standardize and clean the json data into tabular form for query and analysis
 * publish the data so other processes can pick it up

+The origin of this project is as a learning exercise for myself.
+I wanted to learn how to use kedro to collect data, and make that data available for further refinement/model building/model execution.
+This particular dataset perhaps does not lend itself well to predictive analytics or machine learning, as the volume is low.
+However, the exercise of gathering data from various sources and synthesizing it into another form is instructive for me.

 ## Prerequisites

 * Docker